 Your organisation can only deliver value to customers, to the ecosystem, if it also delivers value to your people, your staff.

-Some of the applicants had this as their major driver for business agility, with attrition rates so high that the organisation was on the brink of collapse in their "old way of working", and a high percentage of staff experienced burnout.
+Some applicants had this as their major driver for business agility, with attrition rates so high that the organisation was on the brink of collapse in their "old way of working", and a high percentage of staff experienced burnout.

 Some organisations have started with the HR department as the primary driver for business agility, rather than the usual suspects of the tech or IT departments.

-Over the years, we have learned that people, driven by purpose, supported by the organisation's leadership and culture and with the psychological safety of the right governance, are the most important assets any organisation needs to achieve its purpose.
+Over the years, we have learned that the following three key elements are the most important when it comes to people:

+- Purpose-driven. - Feeling supported by the organisation's leadership and culture. - The work environment is psychologically safe (with the right governance).

+People needs

 Not all applicants have made clear to us how they deal with talent development, hiring, experimentation, remuneration & rewards, purpose sharing, (cultural) diversity, work-life balance, performance management etc. These areas are, of course, crucial for enhancing the potential of your people and, hence, your organisation.

-What organisations did share was the need for cross-functionality, coaching and psychological safety.
+What organisations did share was the need for crossfunctionality, coaching and psychological safety.
 The visions of some organisations were not only expressed in value for customer, but also in value for people and for ecosystem.

+People initiatives

 Some applicants explained that the move away from strict roles and tasks towards more agility for some people felt unsafe.

 Trust and explicit room for safety was found to be crucial.
 Training, coaching and mentoring were needed to help some people overcome their fears and start working towards their potential.
-For inspiration in this area, we also encouraged some to look at agilepeoplemanifesto.org.
-One organisation had a job fair, so people could be kept in the company but could move away from the agile teams if this was not their best way of supporting the organisation to create value.
-Another organisation created apps and tools for internal usage to help people organise their work better and share their individual goals so others can support them etc.

-More applicants than last year reported collecting data on moods and employee satisfaction, rather than just on the usual criteria such as attrition rates and sickness rates.
-We have not yet seen measurements on value delivery.
+Other people-focused initiatives included:

+Internal jobs fair Enabled people to remain internal but move away from agile teams, if necessary.

+Apps and tools

+For internal use, to help people organise their work, share goals, and identify support.

+Most organisations collected data on employee mood and satisfaction levels, rather than attrition or sickness.

+Learning

-Most examples of learning we saw were based on individual learning, despite people being social animals, looking for a joint purpose.
+Most examples of learning we saw were based on individual learning, despite people being social animals and looking for a joint purpose.

 Social, team-based learning appears to be a somewhat neglected area, or organisations seem to think this can be done implicitly by using retrospectives for example.

 We would advocate a more explicit approach.
 If you have something to share, come and join us with your application next year!